 Once the Thesis Committee has approved the student for a final defense, the student should submit the M-3 Form at least 3 weeks prior to the expected defense date.
 The student and the Thesis Advisor need to coordinate with the Program Specialist to schedule an oral presentation of the thesis in the form of a public lecture.
 The Thesis Committee makes the final pass or fail decision.

 Currently, the cost per credit hour for a graduate-level course is $455.64 for Florida residents and $1001.69 for non-Florida residents.
 The estimated cost of a full-time spring or fall semester (9 credits) is $4,295.15 for Florida residents and $9,209.60 for non-Florida residents.
-The M.S. in Computer Science consists of 30 credits.
+The M.S. in Telecommunications and Networking consists of 30 credits.
 The estimated total cost for a full-time student is $14,446.76 for Florida residents and $30,828.26 for non-Florida residents.
 These estimates do not include online course fees.
 Tuition and fees are paid on a semester basis.

 Tuition, fees, and the above estimates are subject to change.
 Estimated costs may not reflect costs paid.